jarret/onionstudio/README.md

 On [the frontend of Onion Studio](https://onion.studio), the drawable pixel grid is 1024 pixels by 1024 pixels.
 The top left corner pixel is coordinate `(0, 0)`.
 The bottom right pixel is coordinate `(1023, 1023)`.
 When drawing from .png source files, the placement coordinate you will need to specify is where to align the top left corner of that image on this grid.

-The 'native' color depth of this art space is 12 bit colors which are specified by 3-character hex RGB strings.
+The 'native' color depth of this art space is 12 bits which are specified by 3-character hex RGB strings.
 Eg.

 | 12-bit hex    | Color          |